 But times have changed, and more accusations are arising in the wake of the #MeToo movement that encourages women to come forward with such complaints.

 While many such claims are factual, some are not.
 False claims of sexual assault are rare but very real.

 Although not every man accused of domestic violence or sexual assault is guilty, as soon as such claims are made, the accussed often suffer greatly by losing their job and facing a legal battle.

 If you or a member of your family faces an unjust claim of such a crime, notify an experienced Houston domestic violence attorney or sexual assault lawyer today.
 We also help clients in Fort Bend County, Montgomery County and throughout Harris County.

-Contact the Neal Davis Law Firm for a free and confidential legal review of your case.
+Contact the Neal Davis Law Firm for a confidential legal review of your case.
 You may not be a famous NFL player, but every man or woman deserves due process and their day in court.